smoort/CarND-LaneLines-P1/writeup.md

 ###1.
 Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of the below 5 steps :
+My pipeline consisted of the below steps :

 1. Convert image to grayscale
 1. Apply Gaussian blue to smoothen the image
 1. Identify edges using Canny Edge detection
 1. Create a mask to mark the region of interest
 1. Identify the co-ordinates for lane lines using edges through Hough's transform
-1. Marking the lines using the above co-ordinates will yield two edge per lane line.
-Also broken lane lines will be segmented.
+1. Marking the lines using the above co-ordinates will yield two rough lines per lane line with no solid filling.
+Also if the lane lines are broken, the rough lines will be segmented as well.
 1. In order to arrive at a single solid line, the below approach has been used :
 	1. Determine the slope and intercept for a given co-ordinate using the np.polyfit function
 	1. Filter outliers by dropping near vertical or horizontal lines.
 Constraint that has been used is 0.01 < slope < 10.